Mark-MDO47/ArduinoClass/99_Resources/README.md

 - https://www.youtube.com/watch?v=-dzHDgJVJh4 "How to Read a Schematic - Another Teaching Moment | Digi-Key Electronics" - more in depth

 I sometimes call my schematics "schematic wiring diagrams" because I don't quite follow the rules of the standards organizations, although I reserve the right to just call them schematics.
 - I often show all power and ground connections as wires rather than going to standard voltage and ground symbols.
-I do this to make these connections more visible, because when assembling or soldering together a circuit, one of my most common errors is to forget to connect a power or ground pin.
+I do this to make these connections more visible.
+When assembling or soldering together a circuit, one of my most common errors is to forget to connect a power or ground pin, so this format of schematic is helpful to me.
-- I don't always follow the "rules" about placement of all input pins on one side and all output pins on the other side; instead I make my own symbols for such things as Arduinos and other chips and modules that show the physical placement of the pins on the part.
-I do this because I often wire directly from the schematic and find it bewildering to have to figure out the physical pin placement somewhere other than the schematic.
+- I don't always follow the "rules" about placement of all chip input pins on one side and all chip output pins on the other side; instead I make my own symbols for such things as Arduinos and other chips and modules that show the physical placement of the pins on the part.
+I do this because I often wire directly from the schematic and find it annoying to have to figure out the physical pin placement somewhere other than the schematic.

 ## KiCad
 [Top](#resources "Top")<br>
-I use the free schematic editor KiCad for capturing schematics (actually what I do might better be called wiring diagrams).
+I use the free schematic editor KiCad for capturing schematics (what I do might better be called wiring diagrams; see above).
 KiCad can also do Spice simulations, PCB board layout, Gerber File generation, Bill of Materials --- the whole works!
 - https://www.kicad.org/

 If you don't want to use KiCad, don't worry - all the schematic wiring diagrams for the class are in PDF form in the various directories, and also in images in the description of each project.

 There are many YouTube videos describing the basics of KiCad usage.
+I recommend viewing a few of them if you want to start with KiCad.
+Most are quite good; I didn't really have a favorite.
+Be aware that KiCad version 6.0 was the start of some bit changes, so try to find videos using that or later.
+KiCad is currently (2023) at version 7.0.5.

 <img src="https://github.com/Mark-MDO47/ArduinoClass/blob/master/99_Resources/Images/KiCad_screen.png" width="300" alt="Image of KiCad Schematic Capture screen">